Be Extra Strong When Your Child Is from LGBTQIA+ Community

 Embrace all sorts of variety.
 Give people access to a range of books, films, and other media, especially those that accurately portray people of different genders.

-Some LGBTQ people rely on social media and mobile applications to meet others.
-Many social media sites and mobile apps provide LGBTQ children with a welcoming environment to interact with friends and allies, but some of them particularly dating apps—contain material that is unsuitable for teenagers.
+Some LGBTQIA+ people rely on social media and mobile applications to meet others.
+Many social media sites and mobile apps provide LGBTQIA+ children with a welcoming environment to interact with friends and allies, but some of them particularly dating apps—contain material that is unsuitable for teenagers.
 Parents may keep an eye on what their children do on their gadgets and have conversations with them about social media and phone use.

 Be Careful about The Emotions -